orta/orta.github.com/_posts/2025-10-20-late-thirties.md

 * I started to enjoy player-vs-player video games
 * I have taken up gardening and understanding plant care very seriously

-and then, I'll leave trying to talk through the year 2025 as an exercise for myself for the rest of the year.
+and then, I'll leave trying to talk through the year 2025 as a potential Xmas exercise.

 ### **Puzzle Box \-\> Puzmo \-\> Puzzmo**

-At the end of '[On Being 34](/)' I was still working on TypeScript at Microsoft, I would have been starting to see the end in sight though.
+At the end of '[On Being 34](/on/being/34)' I was still working on TypeScript at Microsoft, I would have been starting to see the end in sight though.

 When I interviewed, I proposed a bunch of work to the TypeScript team, and I was coming to the end of that work.
 That left me with an option to either go deep on being a compiler engineer, or explore other teams / projects.
 I loved working on the team, and I have only the highest praise for everyone making TypeScript happen.
 It may turn out to be one of the most impactful roles I ever have.
 But, I was coming to the end of being super useful, and was just moving towards being pretty useful to the compiler team.
 I'm a breadth engineer, and for a compiler project being deep is generally better.